-Composite Products:

-U.S. exports of "composite products" are continuing to be restricted due to burdensome certification requirements.
-Decision 2007/275/EC defines composite products as foodstuffs intended for human consumption that contain processed products of animal origin and ingredients of plant origin.
+Composite Products: U.S. exports of "composite products" are continuing to be restricted due to burdensome certification requirements introduced in a 2012 European Commission Regulation.
+Composite products are defined as foodstuffs intended for human consumption that contain processed products of animal origin and ingredients of plant origin.
 Composite products include a wide variety of products, including cheesecakes, high protein food supplements, pizza, and lasagnas.
 While the U.S. is eligible to ship hormone-free meat, dairy products, egg products, and fishery products separately, it is often no longer possible to ship the composite products that combine these eligible ingredients.